mb.deploy(deployment_function, ...)

 Dict[str, str]

 : Pairs of file paths or directories.
-The key is the local file path, the value is the file path in common files.
+The key is the local file path, the value is the file path in the deployment.
+This format is for advanced use cases where you want the name or path of a file to be different in the deployment vs. locally.

 - as